Sundays at 6:30 PM

 eastern (on most MeTV stations)

-MeTV Network, America's No. 1 classic television network, proudly presents its first original TV series, Collector's Call.
-Hosted by Lisa Whelchel (Blair on The Facts of Life), the 13-episode unscripted series will introduce you to some of the biggest collectors of pop culture memorabilia in the country.
+MeTV Network, America's No. 1 classic television network, proudly presents an original TV series, Collector's Call.
+Hosted by Lisa Whelchel (Blair on The Facts of Life), the unscripted series introduces you to some of the biggest collectors of pop culture memorabilia in the country.

 Ep : Meet Paul

 Paul Lisnek has been collecting Hollywood props and memorabilia for decades, as well as an extensive collection of U.S. historical political items including Presidential signatures and locks of hair.

 Ep : Meet Rick

 Rick Goldschmidt loved the toys of his youth so much that, as he grew older, he didn’t give them away — he bought more!
 Rick has a collection that now literally covers every surface and wall of his entire house.

 Deb Hoffman doesn’t just collect Winnie the Pooh items, she’s in the Guinness Book of World Records for the largest collection of Winnie the Pooh items.
 The nearly 18,000 pieces are spread across two houses.